 In accordance with Statement 144, when the Company sells a property and will not have continuing involvement after disposition, the operations and cash flows of the property are eliminated and its operations and gain on sale are reported in discontinued operations so that the operations and cash flows are clearly distinguished.
-Once classified as discontinued operations, these properties are eliminated from ongoing operations.
+Once classified in discontinued operations, these properties are eliminated from ongoing operations.
 Prior periods are also represented to reflect the operations of these properties as discontinued operations.
 When the Company sells operating properties to its joint ventures or to third parties, and it will have continuing involvement, the operations and gains on sales are included in income from continuing operations.

 The Company reviews its real estate portfolio for impairment whenever events or changes in circumstances indicate that the carrying amount may not be recoverable based upon expected undiscounted cash flows from the property.
 The Company determines impairment by comparing the property's carrying value to an estimate of fair value based upon varying methods such as i) estimating future cash flows, ii) determining resale values by market, or iii) applying a capitalization rate to net operating income using prevailing rates in a given market.
 These methods of determining fair value can fluctuate significantly as a result of a number of factors, including changes in the general economy of those markets in which the Company operates, tenant credit quality and demand for new retail stores.
 In the event that the carrying amount of a property is not recoverable and exceeds its fair value, the Company will write down the asset to fair value for "held-and-used" assets and to fair value less costs to sell for "held-for-sale" assets.
-During the six months ended June 30, 2006, the Company established a provision for loss of \$500,000 to adjust an operating property expected to sell in the third quarter to its estimated fair value.
+During the second quarter, the Company established a provision for loss of \$500,000 to adjust an operating property sold in the third quarter to its estimated fair value.
+The provision for loss on properties subsequently sold to third parties is included as part of discontinued operations.